 Meeting with Writer Development Team

-Select finalists will have a 1:1 virtual meeting with a member of the WeScreenplay Writer Development Team to discuss personalized career guidance for you and your work.
+Select finalists will have a 1:1 virtual meeting with a member of the WeScreenplay Writer Development Team to discuss you and your work.

 WeScreenplay Lab Testimonials

-See what some of our past Lab Mentors and Lab Winners had to say!
+See what some of our past Lab Mentors and Lab Fellows had to say!

 Quotation Mark